BitcoinPHP/BitcoinECDSA.php/README.md

 $bitcoinECDSA->generateRandomPrivateKey($nonce);
 ```

-The nonce is optional, typically the nonce is a chunck of random data you get from the user.
+The nonce is optional, typically the nonce is a chunk of random data you get from the user.
 This can be mouse coordinates.
 Using a nonce adds randomness, which means the generated private key is stronger.

 **Get the private key**